danbev/learning-iot/README.md

 lines like SPI and UART (there is a one-to-one connection, compare this with I²C which can one controller can be connected to multiple peripherals).

+### pull-push
+When the output goes low, the signal is actively `pulled` to ground, and when the output goes high it is actively `pushed` to VCC.

 ### Open Drain
 In this case we the pin only has two states GND or floating which does not sound